Gary Cuozzo: Minnesota Vikings

 After losing the Saints' starting job later in 1967 to Billy Kilmer, Cuozzo was traded to the Minnesota Vikings in January 1968.
 He became the Vikings' starting quarterback in 1970 when Joe Kapp, the team's Most Valuable Player in 1969, held out and was traded to the Boston Patriots.
-In his first game as a Viking, Cuozzo lead the team to a 27–10 victory over the Kansas City Chiefs in a rematch of Super Bowl IV.
+In his first game as a Viking, Cuozzo led the team to a 27–10 victory over the Kansas City Chiefs in a rematch of Super Bowl IV.
 Cuozzo was named the NFC Player of the Week in a week 7 game against the Detroit Lions.
 He led the Vikings to the NFL Central Division championship.

 The 1970 Vikings posted the NFL's best regular season record at 12–2, but lost in an NFC Divisional playoff game to the San Francisco 49ers at home.
 The 1971 Vikings used three different starting quarterbacks.
 Cuozzo started 8 of the team's 14 games, with Bob Lee (who was also the team's punter) starting 4 and Norm Snead starting 2.
 The Vikings had an outstanding regular season record, finishing 11–3 and topping the NFC Central Division.
 Lee started the Viking's first-round playoff game at home, but Cuozzo came off the bench in the second half.
 The eventual Super Bowl champion Dallas Cowboys won the game 20-12.
 During the ensuing off-season, Cuozzo was traded to the Saint Louis Cardinals for wide receiver John Gilliam and two 1973 draft picks.